 Student preference is an important consideration.
-If the committee cannot accommodate all students' first choice, they try to consider the link between the skills of students and the nature of the tasks in the Systems courses.
+The Committee tries to consider the link between the skills of the student and the nature of the tasks in the Systems courses.

 7.5 Grading of Systems Synthesis Projects

 You will receive a Systems Synthesis grade based on your individual and group performance.
 In any group project there is an inherent tension between rewarding individual and group performance.
 This tension is in part by design, as it reflects some of the realities of group staff work in public and private organizations.
 Grades in Systems Synthesis courses are a combination of individual and group considerations.
 It is generally desirable that students perform multiple roles in projects, and it is recommended that faculty and student evaluations consider these various contributions.